ASD Literacy Institute, Tier 1 (2023-2024)

 The institute is ideally designed for teams of certified school members who work directly with students with autism spectrum disorder.
 Teams can include general and special education teachers, speech, and language pathologists, reading interventionists or other members who design/deliver literacy instruction.
 Due to limited space and need to enroll professionals responsible for delivering/designing literacy instruction, this course is not open to paraeducators.
 All accepted participants will be asked to share implementation information with parents, paraeducators, and administrators.
 To ensure fair representation across the state, the number of teams accepted to attend from each district/AU may be limited.

-This training will be held in Aurora, CO and broadcasted LIVE to remote sites* around the state.
+This training will be held in Brighton, CO and broadcasted LIVE to remote sites* around the state.

 *Remote sites are designated sites around the state where participants will attend in-person and the training will be broadcast live.
 There is NO Zoom/virtual option for this training.

-This training will be conducted in-person.
-In the event in-person training is no longer available due to county, state, district or CDE guidelines the in-person training will change to a virtual format.
+This training will be a hybrid format conducted in-person two days in October 2023, followed by two, three-hour sessions of virtual training January 2024.
+(In the event in-person training is no longer available due to county, state, district or CDE guidelines the in-person training will change to a virtual format).

 A working lunch will NOT be provided at the training, however plenty of time will be given for participants to leave.
 Please plan accordingly.